TheUnknownCylon/GBA-Pokemon-Hacking/docs/pokescript/e.md

 ### checkflag (0x2B)
-__Description__: Check the value of a flag and pu result in LASTRESULT
+__Description__: Check the value of a flag and puts result in LASTRESULT
 __Usage__: `checkflag <arg0> `
 __Argments__:
     `word` `<arg0>`: Flag index